Hello, how can we help you?

 General data tab

-Moreover, the Allow handling of records through SE Form field is available in the General data.
+Moreover, the Allow handling of records through SE Form field is available in the general data.
 If it is enabled, the table record may have its data edited through the execution menu, that is, the table will be available on the Execution > Record by table (FO012) menu.

 Field tab